 % Of value chain partners (by value of business done with such partners) that were assessed Sexual harassment CPIL assesses its suppliers for child labour during their onboarding process through Discrimination at workplace verification of age in documents like the Aadhaar Card.
-Further, they have developed a Child labour comprehensive vendor assessment form that will include assessment of suppliers on the Forced labour/Involuntary labour financial year.
+Further, they have developed a Child labour comprehensive vendor assessment form that will include assessment of suppliers on the Forced labour/Involuntary other parameters (forced labour, wages, discrimination at workplace, etc.) from the next labour financial year.
 The Company is yet to initiate an assessment process for its other value chain Wages partners.
 Others - please specify